Programme overview

 The Research Master programme will give you the skills to engage with a broad range of issues faced by economists and by policy-makers.
 For example, recent research master thesis topics have included:

-• Methodology and Philosophy of Science: the methodology of Artificial Intelligence causal inference techniques; the role of values in economics; idealized models in physics vs. economics; the methodology of synthetic control methods; the nature of mathematical explanations in the sciences.
+Methodology and Philosophy of Science: the methodology of causal inference techniques that use AI; the role of values in economics; idealized models in physics vs. economics; the methodology of synthetic control methods; the nature of mathematical explanations in the sciences.

-• Decision-Making and Rationality: bias in decision-making; nudges as a cure for misinformation; modeling agents using vague credences; animal models in neuroeconomics.
+Decision-Making and Rationality: bias in decision-making; nudges as a cure for misinformation; modeling agents using imprecise credences; animal models in neuroeconomics.

 You can also get a sense of the kind of topics you will study on the programme by looking at our Preparatory reading list down below.